Guitar Solos and Lead Guitarists. Part 1: The 1950's

 Guitar solos are now taken for granted as a useful arrangement device to refresh the listener’s ears in repetitive songs.
 A solo also gives the vocalist a rest but pre 1950's guitar solos just didn't feature.
 Why?

-OK, there were guitarists soloing pre-1950’s, Django Reinhardt for example, but the concept of the Lead Guitarist as we understand it now didn’t exist.
-Acoustic guitars couldn’t compete, we simply weren’t loud enough.
+OK, there were guitarists soloing pre-1950’s, Django Reinhardt for example, but that was in the Jazz sphere, the concept of the Lead Guitarist in popular music as we understand it now didn’t exist.
+Acoustic guitars couldn’t compete, we guitarists simply weren’t loud enough.

 The decade when lead guitarists came to prominence was the 1950’s for a reason (or two).
 It came from the perfect storm of the birth of Rock ‘n’ Roll and instrument electrification.

-Finally, guitarists could be heard over brass sections, the music demanded it, and they were determined to step up and take their rightful place.
+Finally, guitarists could be heard over brass sections, the music demanded it, and guitarists were determined to step up and take their rightful place.

 50's Rock & Roll style Guitar solos